‘The Young And The Restless’ Spoilers For Friday, June 1: Kyle’s Literal Birthday Suit By Jabot Burns Billy

 While GC Buzz could end up in trouble over Kyle’s major wardrobe malfunction, it’s possible the situation could turn into a boon for Billy and Jabot since there’s no such thing as bad publicity, and the shocking debacle will surely get plenty of buzz.

-Meanwhile, Nikki (Melody Thomas Scott), who’s reeling after spying a kiss, decides to clue her step-daughter, Abby (Melissa Ordway) into the fact that she and Arturo (Jason Canela) recently ended a steamy affair.
-Interestingly, Abby might think that Nikki is joking, but the joke’s on her when she learns way more than she ever wanted to know about Nikki and her father Victor’s (Eric Braeden) recently open marriage.
+Meanwhile, Nikki (Melody Thomas Scott), who’s reeling after spying a kiss, decides to clue her step-daughter, Abby (Melissa Ordway), into the fact that she and Arturo (Jason Canela) recently ended a steamy affair.
+Interestingly, Abby might think that Nikki is joking, but the joke’s on her when she learns way more than she ever wanted to know about Nikki and father Victor’s (Eric Braeden) recently open marriage.
 It’s utterly cringe-worthy all around.

 Today on #YR, Victor and Nick argue about a family secret and Traci gives Jack some tough love.
 WATCH FULL EPISODE: https://t.co/o5yjGhS5T0 pic.twitter.com/y7molcHYd1